 At HSS, our surgeons perform close to 1,500 ACL repairs per year, nearly tripling in the past ten years.
 At HSS, specialists take an interdisciplinary approach to treating patients with ACL injury, with physiatrists, surgeons, and imaging and rehabilitation professionals collaborating to find the best treatment option for each patient.
 Because patients with ACL injury are more likely to develop early-onset osteoarthritis, HSS physicians and scientists are investigating ACL repair with the goal of improving short-term and long-term outcomes for patients.
 A few of their studies are highlighted below.

 While the standard adult method of ACL reconstruction is performed successfully on older teenagers, there are a variety of options available to treat young children with ACL tears.
-One option that was developed at HSS by pediatric orthopedic surgeon Daniel W. Green, MD, and orthopedic surgeon Frank A. Cordasco, MD, is called the All-Inside, All-Epiphyseal Reconstruction (AE).
+One option developed at HSS by pediatric orthopedic surgeon Daniel W. Green, MD, and orthopedic surgeon Frank A. Cordasco, MD, is called the All-Inside, All-Epiphyseal Reconstruction (AE).
 A recent study published in The American Journal of Sports Medicine found that the AE allows young athletes to return safely to sport.

-“Conservative treatment means telling a nine-year-old not to play sports for the rest of his or her childhood.
+“Non-operative treatment means telling a nine-year-old not to play sports for the rest of his or her childhood.
 That is a poor option for most children and their families,” says Dr. Green.

 The investigators compared knee stress and stability between the two surgical techniques, finding that the AE allowed knees to withhold stresses better at a running angle.
 “This is important because most field and court sports involve knee function close to this position.
 Also, the AE does not require an open incision, reducing the risk of soft tissue trauma,” says Dr. Cordasco.